nialov/drillcore-transformations/docs/installation.rst

 .. code-block:: console

-    $ pip install borehole_transformations
+    $ pip install drillcore_transformations

-This is the preferred method to install Borehole Transformations, as it will always install the most recent stable release.
+This is the preferred method to install Drillcore Transformations, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.